 Back to my 2015 New Year’s resolution: it’s time to self-publish my ballet novels instead of letting them languish in the drawer.
 Come spring, dear reader, out goes the first one, Off Balance.
 In October of 2016, it will be followed by the sequel-but-not, Outside the Limelight.
 These are books 1 and 2 of “The Ballet Theatre Chronicles” series.
 They are, if you might not have guessed, ballet novels.
 Except not really.
 They are stories set in the ballet world, featuring not just dancers but ex-dancers, dance administrators and others involved with the performing arts world, or just the world in general.
 They feature characters from all walks of life, who are being forced to deal with the shit that’s landed on their plate.
 Whether you’re a dancer or not, face it, shit finds its way to you.
 How characters deal with their plateful of shit, how they use it to grow (shit is great fertilizer, you know), to transcend and be transformed, emerging with stronger relationships and a stronger sense of self—these are the stories I love to write.

 While I’m up here at the mic, making noisy announcements I can’t take back, let’s add a few more resolutions.
-After the two “Ballet Theatre Chronicles” novels are out, I’ll publish my first novel, Black Ivory Soul.* That novel’s been whispering to me a lot lately, coaxing me over to play around with it.
+After the two “Ballet Theatre Chronicles” novels are out, I’ll publish my first novel, A Dancer’s Guide to Africa.* That novel’s been whispering to me a lot lately, coaxing me over to play around with it.
 I love when my older novels do that.
 They come back to life, however temporarily.
 In some ways, I feel as though all of my completed novels have been given a new lease on life, because I no longer need to write them in accordance with the demands of the Big 5** publishing editors.
 I’ve taken out of the story what I didn’t enjoy writing.
 I don’t groove on gloomy, edgy stories, sorrow-packed endings.
 Call me unsophisticated, but I like old fashioned romance tucked into my intelligent fiction.
 A little sex, good food descriptions, some escapism.
 An optimistic, satisfying ending.
 Apparently (um, clearly), traditional publishing doesn’t want to sell what I love to write.

 And, hey.
 How’s about a Book 3 of the Ballet Theatre Chronicles?
 Sure, why not?